 Robert Neborsky's AB-ISTDP applies the clinical insights and techniques of Davanloo's ISTDP, informed by research on attachment and emotion regulation.

 DEFT was developed by Susan Warren Warshow utilizing carefully crafted, shame-sensitive interventions that convey compassion through verbal and embodied responses.
 These aim to most effectively regulate and transcend inhibitory and defensive affects and self-hurting defenses.

 IEDP was developed by Ferruccio Osimo.
-It has a particular emphasis on explicit exploration of the therapeutic relationship as a basis on which therapeutic techniques can build.
+This model has a unique emphasis on explicit exploration of the real relationship between therapist and patient, as a basis on which therapeutic techniques can build.